Hexastack/hexabot-helper-minio/README.md

 ## Environment Setup

-Set your environment variables that will be used later in docker-compose files during the installation process.
+Set your environment variables in the `./docker/.env` Tile.
+These variables will be used later in docker-compose files during the installation process.
 Below an example of envrironment variables:

 ```bash
 MINIO_CONSOLE_PORT=9001